doublej472/ethgettx/README.md

 Now you can run the program with:
 ```
-npm start <your miner address here>
+nodejs index.js <your miner address here>
 ```

-Or if you wanted to restrict it to a specific year:
+Or if you wanted to restrict it to a certain date range:
 ```
-npm start <your miner address here> 2021
+nodejs index.js <your miner address here> --startdate=2021-1-1 --enddate=2021-6-12
 ```

-Or month:
+Or if you want to use a different currency than USD:
 ```
-npm start <your miner address here> 2021 1
+nodejs index.js <your miner address here> --currency=GBP
 ```

 ## How this works